Facebook will recruit 10,000 engineers in Europe for its metaverse

 A decentralized universe without governance since” no company will own and operate the metaverse.
 Like the Internet, its main feature will be its openness and interoperability “reminded MM.
 Clegg and Olivan.
 And why Europe as the nerve center rather than the United States, India, Africa or Asia?

 For Facebook, “ the European Union has a number of advantages that make it an ideal location for technology companies: a large consumer market, top-notch universities and above all, top-notch talents.
-“Facebook cites the examples of the Germanwith the very first to or Sweden set to become the world’s first cashless company by 2023.
+“Facebook cites the examples of the German biotechnology with the very first vaccine to mRNA or Sweden set to become the world’s first cashless company by 2023.

 Vice-president of Facebook, Laurent Solly details the outlines of the project. © Dailymotion, France Info